How to cut small business costs as prices are rising

 Average business electricity standing charges

-Note: Prices are correct as of April 2024.
+Note: Prices are correct as of September 2024.
 Rates and bill size may vary according to your meter type and business location.
 The prices you’re quoted may be different from the averages shown.
-The figures shown are the average unit rates and standing charges quoted by Bionic per business size from April 1 to April 10 2024.
+The figures shown are the average unit rates and standing charges on contracts sold by Bionic from September 1 to September 5, 2024.

 How much is an average business energy bill?